 Lucy Bigam joined CPSL in August 2010 and is a Senior Project Manager working in the executive programmes team.
 Lucy has worked on a range of programmes including The Prince of Wales's Business & Sustainability Programme, the Sustainability Leadership in the Built Environment Programme as well as some of Customised Programmes for International clients.

 Alex joined CPSL in January 2008 and during this time has worked on a variety of programmes.
-She has worked on the accredited programmes managing both the Postgraduate Certificate in Sustainable Business and the Master of Studies in Sustainability Leadership.
+She has worked on the graduate-study accredited programmes managing both the Postgraduate Certificate in Sustainable Business and the Master of Studies in Sustainability Leadership.
 She is now part of the customised programmes team developing executive education programmes for some of the largest companies in the world.
 Prior to joining CPSL she worked at Girton College, Cambridge as the Records Manager and had responsibility for the College’s adherence to Data Protection & Freedom of Information Acts.
 She also worked at the Royal Household as a Records Assistant.
 Alex holds a BA (Hons) degree in History from Durham University and an MA in Archives & Records Management from the University of Liverpool.

 Jemma Cobbold joined CPSL in 2000 having worked previously in the retail and software industries.
 She has provided programme and event management support on a number of CPSL's programmes and is currently a Senior Project Manager working on The Prince of Wales's Business & Sustainability Programme and the Climate Innovation Programme.
 Jemma holds a degree in Psychology and Drama.